Netgate/TNSR_IDS/README.md

 If tnsrids is running on the same machine as TNSR TLS authentication may not needed.
 In that case, specifying a TNSR address with "http://" rather than "HTTPS://" will disable TLS negotiation

+## Testing
+The command "go test -v" will exectute the program unit tests (in tnsrids_test.go) - Tests are provided for various utility functions.
+It would be possible to provide Go tests for the network pieces too, but "standard" test tools such as cURL and netcat are simpler and "standard" is a good thing.